 - We also have partnerships and collaborations with many other curriculum and program providers.
 Contact us for specific recommendations.

-- For fourteen years, our personal development conference for teachers has become widely known as a substantive and professional educational event for Granite State teachers in the area of personal finance.
-Now called Classroom Connections, watch for details on the next scheduled conference in the spring of 2016.
+- Since our beginning, our professional development conference for teachers has become widely known as a substantive educational event for Granite State teachers in the area of personal finance.
+Now called Classroom Connections, watch for details on the conference which is held every May.

 - FinLit300 is a unique educational experience for students in grades 9-12.
 Teachers prepare teams of students to compete in a game-show environment that covers topics in personal finance in alignment with the Jump$tart National Standards in K-12 Personal Finance Education.

 - The “I Can Save!”
 Tour is designed to teach second graders the importance of saving at an early age.
-Students are given Moonjar moneyboxes that encourage children to “Save, Spend & Share”.
+Students are given a Centsables™ moneybox that encourages children to “Save, Spend & Share”.

 - Have your students taken the Reality Check yet?
 It’s a fun tool to help them to figure out how they can live on their own!